cooltronicpl/-ispconfig3-varnish/README.md

-# Wordpress and CraftCMS 3.x, Craft CMS 4.x Varnish Cache Plugin with nginx SSL to cache www sites on ISP Config 3.8.2p1
+# WordPress and CraftCMS 3, Craft CMS 4 Varnish Cache Plugin with Nginx SSL to cache www sites on ISP Config 3.8.2p1

 With ❤️ [CoolTRONIC.pl sp. z o.o.](https://cooltronic.pl) presents caching solution written by [Pawel Potacki](https://potacki.com)

-This ISPConfig 3 plugin is built for those who wants setup Varnish Cache in ISPConfig for Wordpress, CraftCMS sites.
-We use Varnish for cache, Apache for the backend, and we added NGINX for SSL termination.
+This ISPConfig 3 plugin is built for those who want to set up Varnish Cache in ISPConfig for WordPress, and CraftCMS sites.
+We use Varnish for the cache, Apache for the backend, and we added NGINX for SSL termination.

-Your sites is fast as rocket also with WP Rocket, Proxy Cache Purge on WordPress and CoolTRONIC.pl Varnish Cache Purge on CraftCMS.
+Your site is fast as rocket also with WP Rocket, Proxy Cache Purge on WordPress, and CoolTRONIC.pl Varnish Cache Purge on CraftCMS.

-So, we can have two scenario :
+So, we can have two scenarios:

-- Without SSL: `Visitor > Varnish > Apache`
+Without SSL: Visitor > Varnish > Apache
-- With SSL: `Visitor > NGINX 443 > Varnish localhost 7443 > Apache`
+With SSL: Visitor > NGINX 443 > Varnish localhost 7443 > Apache

-I've done test with the following configuration:
+I've done the test with the following configuration:

-- Debian 11 x64
+* Debian 11 x64
-- Apache 2.4.52
+* Apache 2.4.52
-- nginx-common 1.18.0
+* nginx-common 1.18.0
-- Varnish 6.5.1
+* Varnish 6.5.1
-- Wordpress 5.7, 5.8.2, 5.9, 6.0.x, 6.1
+* Wordpress from 5.7, 5.8.2, 5.9, 6.0.x to 6.1
-- WP Bakery Builder and Elementor for WordPress
+* WP Bakery Builder and Elementor for WordPress
-- Comaptibile with ISPConfig Version 3.2.8p1
+* Now compatible with ISPConfig Version 3.2.8p1
-- WordFence IP Detection
+* WordFence IP Detection
-- WP Rocket from 3.10.6 up to 3.12.x with plugin "WP Rocket | Alter Varnish's args" to change Varnish Addr on SSL sites
+* WP Rocket from 3.10.6 up to 3.12.x with the plugin "WP Rocket | Alter Varnish's args" to change Varnish Addr on SSL sites
-- Proxy Cache Purge for WordPress
+* Proxy Cache Purge for WordPress
-- Softacolous with uncached staging in this example in `/staging` subfolder
+* Softacolous with uncached staging in this example in /staging subfolder
-- CraftCMS 3.x with PHP 7.2 (with Composer patch)
+* CraftCMS 3.x with PHP 7.2 (with Composer patch)
-- CraftCMS 4.x with PHP 8.0 (with Composer patch)
+* CraftCMS 4.x with PHP 8.0 (with Composer patch)
-- Varnish Cache Purge 1.0.0-dev is now working now with CraftCMS 3.x and clears Varnish when we change data of SSL websites
+* Varnish Cache Purge 1.0.0-dev is now working now with CraftCMS 3.x and clears Varnish when we change data on SSL websites

-Now in alfa testing, it will be published [here](https://github.com/cooltronicpl/varnishcache/) we can share it before if you want, please [contact us through company site](https://cooltronic.pl/contact/).
-Notes at end [how to install CraftCMS in ISPConfig 3](https://github.com/cooltronicpl/-ispconfig3-varnish#craft-cms-4x-and-3x-install-notes-for-isp-config-3) and using with Plugin Installer and Composer are at the bottom.
-Now also with WP Rocket nginx is using GZIP and BROTLI for all SSL hosts.
+Now in alfa testing, it will be published [here](https://github.com/cooltronicpl/varnishcache/) we can share it before if you want, please [contact us through the company site](https://cooltronic.pl/contact/).
+Notes at the end on [how to install CraftCMS in ISPConfig 3](https://github.com/cooltronicpl/-ispconfig3-varnish#craft-cms-4x-and-3x-install-notes-for-isp-config-3) and using with Plugin Installer and Composer are at the bottom.
+Now also with WP Rocket Nginx is using GZIP and BROTLI for all SSL hosts.
 It works with WP Rocket 3.10.6 up to 3.12.x Varnish add-on cache clearing with this config.
-Also cache purging are working with Proxy Cache Purge 5.0.3.
+Also, cache purging is working with Proxy Cache Purge 5.0.3 and to newest on v2.

 This should work fine with Ubuntu, on Debian 11 also, and may requires small adjustments to work well on CentOS & RHEL-based distributions.